Pabau GO app

 Cliniko is less suited for:

-• Aesthetic clinics and medical spas requiring visual documentation (before-and-after photos, injection plotting, consent form integration)
+• Aesthetic clinics and med spas requiring visual documentation (before-and-after photos, injection plotting, consent form integration)

 • Multi-location group practices needing cross-site reporting and resource management